semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

             - echo Job 2 - Block 2
 ```

-According to the specified rules, only the `Staging` and `Documentation` promotions can be auto-promoted – when the conditions specified in the `when` sub-property of `auto_promote` property are fulfilled.
+According to the specified rules, only the `Staging` and `Documentation` promotions can be auto-promoted – when the conditions specified in the `when` sub-property of the `auto_promote` property are fulfilled.
 However, the `Production` promotion has no `auto_promote` property, so it can't be auto-promoted.

 Therefore, if the pipeline finishes with a `passed` result and was initiated from the `master` branch, then the `p1.yml` pipeline file will be auto-promoted.

-The same will happen if the pipeline was initiated from the tag with a name that matches the expression given in PCRE (*Perl Compatible Regular Expression*) syntax, which is, in this case, any string that starts with `v1.`.
+The same will happen if the pipeline is initiated from the tag with a name that matches the expression given in PCRE (*Perl Compatible Regular Expression*) syntax, which is, in this case, any string that starts with `v1.`.

 `Documentation` promotion will be auto-promoted when initiated from the `master` branch, while there is at least one changed file in the `docs` folder (relative to the root of the repository).
 Check the [change_in reference](./conditions-dsl#change-in) for additional usage details.